AndreiFAD/raspberry_pi_cluster/README.md

 echo '                "<SSID>":'
 echo '                    password: "<SSID passwd>"'
 ```
-after you run it, you can give a new password to pi user:<br>
+After you run it, you can give a new password to pi user:<br>
 $ sudo passwd pi

 To change your shell use the chsh command<br>